ArmandSarkezians/CSCD58-Packet-Sniffer/README.md

 ### Armand Sarkezians

 I worked primarlity on the backend, but did some setup on the frontend to enable my teammates early on.
 I worked on the packet sniffing, arptables, and whois code, working with Ahmed to create sniffing capabilities using the socketIO library.
-I wrote all files in the folders ```structures``` and ```helpers```, creating an object-oriented approach to organizing the different protocols we read from sniffing packets.
+I wrote all files in the folders ```structures```(excluding whois) and ```helpers```, creating an object-oriented approach to organizing the different protocols we read from sniffing packets.
 On the frontend, I built the project initally and created several components for the landing page (header, title, dropdowns for each functionality, etc.).
 I also came up with the name (super creative I know).

 ## Running the Sniffer